olliebrownlow/fill-the-canvas/README.md

 - As a user, I want to be able to see my canvas.
 - As a user, I want to be able to change the colour of individual pixels.
 - As a user, I want to be able to reset my canvas.

+### Code design

+- I went with creating 2d arrays to represent the canvas as opposed to a Matrix as the latter are immutable.